-Our participants are using the Arecibo radio telescope to search for new pulsars and analyze the data collected during these observing sessions.
-In the observing sessions, we remotely control the world’s largest radio telescope from the UWM physics building.
-We work with the operators at Arecibo and the University of Texas Brownsville via video teleconferencing during our joint observation sessions.
-This collaboration has benefited both faculty and students alike.
+Our participants are using the Arecibo and Green Bank radio telescopes to search for new pulsars and analyze the data collected during these observing sessions.
+In the observing sessions, we remotely control the world's largest radio telescopes from the UWM physics building.

 We also offer more specialized projects, including the development of a data analysis pipelines to improve data quality.
 There are some additional projects dealing with the development and implementation of gravitational wave detection methods in pulsar timing as well.

 Meetings take place every Monday afternoon in the Physics building.
 The meetings usually begin with a brief (roughly thirty minutes) talk by one of our participants or a guest speaker on research topics or current physics/astonomy news.
 Topics include pulsars, stellar evolution, cosmology, relativity, and gravitational waves.
 After the talk a discussion about further research/news items will take place as well as planning for future meeting topics.

 The ARCC program at UWM is an exciting opportunity for UWM and its students and teachers to develop a more intimate connection with the Milwaukee community by encouraging the participation of local high school students and increasing public awareness of new frontiers in physics and astronomy.
 We hope that our enthusiastic attitude about this project will increase the number of students pursuing careers in science, engineering, technology, and mathematics in southeast Wisconsin.